 The authors must respect the ethical participation in the integration of the research, with the individual peculiarities of each one in the process of preparing the manuscript.
 The honest approach to the study includes the appropriate selection of the authors.
 Therefore, authors who have not participated in the research should not be included.

 Authors must supply the article and also include a letter of Declaration of Originality and Declaration of Conflict of Interest (URL: http://minerva.autanabooks.com/index.php.
 In addition, in the last paragraph of the article, these statements must be specified after the conclusions.

 Peer review must comply with the confidentiality of all those involved and will be required by all selected evaluators or reviewers of the manuscript.
 The reviewers and editors will be prohibited from disclosing information about the authors, be it affiliation, email, or related data, as well as unpublished scientific statements that the authors have not expressly authorized.
 In addition, the editors and reviewers must adequately report and, with the appropriate discretion, the ethical doubts that the manuscripts may have, maintaining objectivity, clarity of content, and courtesy rules in writing opinions and comments.

 All submitted manuscripts must comply with the ethical standards of research and scientific writing, so all works used as sources of information must be cited appropriately, respecting what was stated by the original authors.
 Duplication of material will not be allowed, nor will the sending of the same article for other magazines, events, or any other type of publication.

-The people responsible for the editorial process are tacitly committed to comply with the confidentiality of the review and publication process.
-Likewise, they undertake that publication decisions are made considering exclusively aspects related to the regulations of the journal, as well as the characteristics of the scientific research proposed, the writing and other details of the manuscript.
+The people responsible for the editorial process are tacitly committed to complying with the confidentiality of the review and publication process.
+Likewise, they undertake that publication decisions are made exclusively considering aspects related to the regulations of the journal, as well as the characteristics of the scientific research proposed, the writing, and other details of the manuscript.